nexmo-community/aws-comprehend/README.md

 ```bash
 docker-compose up
 ```
-Your Docker container's public hostname and port will be used by your Vonage Voice API application as the address to where to submit the transcription request `https://<docker_host_name>:<proxy_port>/sentiment`, e.g. `https://myserver.mydomain.com:40000/sentiment`
+Your Docker container's public hostname and port will be used by your Vonage API application as the address to where to submit the transcription request `https://<docker_host_name>:<proxy_port>/sentiment`, e.g. `https://myserver.mydomain.com:40000/sentiment`

 ### Local deployment